Pedro Caixinha

-Pedro Miguel Faria Caixinha ([ˈpeðɾu kajˈʃiɲɐ]; born 15 November 1970) is a Portuguese professional football manager, currently in charge of Campeonato Brasileiro Série A club Red Bull Bragantino.
+Pedro Miguel Faria Caixinha ([ˈpeðɾu kajˈʃiɲɐ]; born 15 November 1970) is a Portuguese professional football manager and former player who played as a goalkeeper.

 He started coaching in his late twenties, acting an assistant with Sporting CP, Al-Hilal, Panathinaikos, Rapid București and the Saudi Arabia national team.
-In 2010 he became a full-time manager, going on to work with a host of clubs in several countries, including Santos Laguna (twice), Al-Gharafa, Rangers, Cruz Azul, Al Shabab, Talleres and Red Bull Bragantino.
+In 2010 he became a full-time manager, going on to work with a host of clubs in several countries, including Santos Laguna (twice), Al-Gharafa, Rangers, Cruz Azul, Al Shabab, Talleres, Red Bull Bragantino and Santos.

 Football career

 Portugal

 After an unassuming career as a player, Beja-born Caixinha started managing at the age of 28, his first appointment being with his last club, hometown's C.D.
 Beja, where he was in charge of his youth sides for four years.
-In 2003, he moved to the seniors with amateurs Clube de Futebol Vasco da Gama in neighbouring Vidigueira.
+In 2003, he moved to the seniors with amateurs C.F.
+Vasco da Gama Vidigueira.

 After that sole season, Caixinha started a professional relationship with José Peseiro that would last until the end of the decade, with the former acting as assistant to the latter in several clubs – mainly Sporting CP – and the Saudi Arabia national team.
 In the 2010–11 season he returned to head coaching duties and made his Primeira Liga debut, leading U.D.
 Leiria to the tenth position.

-Caixinha resigned after only three games into the following campaign, amidst rumours of several months due in wages to both him and the players.
-He quickly signed for fellow league team C.D.
-Nacional, helping the Madeirans rank seventh after winning ten of his 21 games in charge.
+Caixinha resigned only one month into the following campaign, amidst rumours of several months due in wages to both him and the players.
+He quickly signed for fellow top-division C.D.
+Nacional, helping the Madeirans to rank seventh after winning ten of his 21 games in charge.

-On 11 October 2012, Caixinha resigned after only picking up five points from six league games, which left the club placed second from the bottom in the league.
+On 11 October 2012, Caixinha resigned after only picking up five points from six league matches, which left the side placed second-bottom in the league.